How to Use Cruise Radar: The Complete Guide

 Cruise lines call everything a "deal."
 But how do you know if that $1,400 Caribbean cruise is actually a good price?

 Cruise Radar shows you instantly — with deal scores based on 35,000+ fares tracked weekly.
 This guide walks you through everything: installation, setup, finding deals, and tracking prices.
+For a quick feature overview, see the Cruise Radar cruise price tracker page.

 Part 1: Installing the Extension